pmp-library/pmp-library/docs/overview.md

 class for one type of tasks and name it accordingly.
 Example: the pmp::SurfaceRemeshing class provides remeshing algorithms operating on surface meshes.

-## The `io` Module

-This module provides readers and writers for common file formats.
-For convenience, the IO functionality is easily accessible using the `read()` and `write()` member functions.
-The only required argument is a file name.
-The corresponding file format is automatically determined by the file extension.
-Additional pmp::IOOptions can be used to control _what_ data is written, e.g., including vertex normals or not, and _how_ it is written, i.e., as plain text ASCII or binary files.
-See the individual IO classes for more information on supported file formats and capabilities.

 ## The `gl` Module